flathub/io.mpv.Mpv/README.md

 Install `flatpak-builder` using your package manager.
 If it's not available, install it through flatpak: `flatpak install flathub org.flatpak.Builder`

-Download the SDK used by io.mpv.Mpv.appdata.xml (see the file for the current version):
+Download the SDK used by io.mpv.Mpv.yml (see the file for the current version):

 `flatpak --user install flathub org.freedesktop.Platform//22.08 org.freedesktop.Sdk//22.08`